All traffic infractions such as speeding, running a red light, and equipment violations are heard in the Adult Traffic Courts.

 Cases that may be heard in Juvenile Minor Offense Court

-Any person who was under the age of 18 at the time he or she committed the alleged offense may come under the jurisdiction of the Juvenile Court.
+Any person who was under the age of 18 at the time they committed the alleged offense may come under the jurisdiction of the Juvenile Court.
 Welfare and Institutions Code Section 256 specifies the offenses that may be heard in the Juvenile Minor Offense Court.
 In San Diego County, most youth who commit minor offenses are diverted to programs in the community.
 Youth who are not successful in their diversion programs or who continue to commit minor offenses may be referred to the Juvenile Minor Offense Court.

 Mandatory Appearance Policy